 On June 23, 2009, the company's Board of Directors approved a restructuring plan (2009 Restructuring Plan) to take future actions to reduce costs in light of the changing market supply environment for glyphosate.
-These actions are designed to enable Monsanto to stabilize the Agricultural Productivity business and allow it to deliver optimal gross profit and a sustainable level of operating cash in the coming years, while better aligning spending and working capital needs.
-The company also announced that it will take steps to better align the resources of its global seeds and traits business.
+These actions were designed to enable Monsanto to stabilize the Agricultural Productivity business and allow it to deliver optimal gross profit and a sustainable level of operating cash in the coming years, while better aligning spending and working capital needs.
+The company also announced that it would take steps to better align the resources of its global seeds and traits business.
 These actions included certain product and brand rationalization within the seed businesses.
 On Sept.
 9, 2009, the company committed to take additional actions related to the previously announced restructuring plan.
 Furthermore, while implementing the plan, the company identified additional opportunities to better align the company's resources, and on Aug.
 26, 2010, committed to take additional actions.
 The plan was substantially completed in the first quarter of fiscal year 2011, and the remaining payments were made in fiscal year 2012.

-The following table displays the pretax charges of \$(10) million, \$3 million, and \$324 million incurred by segment under the 2009 Restructuring Plan for the fiscal years ended 2012, 2011 and 2010, respectively, as well as the cumulative pretax charges of \$723 million under the 2009 Restructuring Plan.
+The following table displays the pretax charges incurred by segment under the 2009 Restructuring Plan for the fiscal years ended 2013, 2012 and 2011, as well as the cumulative pretax charges of \$723 million under the 2009 Restructuring Plan.

-Y Year Ended Aug.
-31, 2012 Year Ended Aug.
-31, 2011 31, 2011 911 Year Ended Aug.
-31, 2010 (Dollars in millions) Seeds and Genomics Agricultural Productivity Total Seeds and Genomics Agricultural Productivity Total Seeds and Genomics Agricultural Productivity Total Work Force Reductions \$(10) \$ - \$(10) \$(21) \$(11) \$(32) \$ 85 \$47 \$132 Facility Closures / Exit Costs 26 3 29 46 31 77 Asset Impairments Property, plant and equipment 4 4 8 1 9 Inventory 2 2 93 13 106 Other intangible assets Total Restructuring Charges, Net \$(10) \$ - \$(10) \$ 11 \$ (8) \$ 3 \$232 \$92 \$324
+Year Ended Aug.
+31, 2013 } 'ear Ended Aug.
+31, 2012 } Year Ended Aug.
+31, 2011 (Dollars in millions) Seeds and Genomics Agricultural Productivity Total Seeds and Genomics Agricultural Productivity Total Seeds and Genomics Agricultural Productivity Total Work Force Reductions Facility Closures / Exit Costs \$ \$ \$ \$(10) \$ \$(10) \$(21) 26 \$(11) 3 \$(32) 29 Asset Impairments Property, plant and equipment 4 4 Inventory Other intangible assets - - 2 2 Total Restructuring Charges, Net \$ \$ \$ \$(10) \$ \$(10) \$ 11 \$ (8) \$ 3

-Cu mulative Amoun Aug. g.
-31, 2012
+Cun Cumulative Amount thro Aug.
+31, 2

 (Dollars in millions) Seeds and Genomics Agricultural Productivity Total

 Work Force Reductions \$229 \$ 99 \$328

 Facility Closures / Exit Costs 75 81 156

 Asset Impairments

 Property, plant and equipment 43 5 48

 Inventory 119 13 132

 Other intangible assets 59 59

 Total Restructuring Charges, Net \$525 \$198 \$723